its-nischhal/github-slideshow/posts/0000-01-02-its-nischhal.md

+---
-layout: Slide
+layout: slide
 title: "Welcome to our second slide!"
+---
 Your text
-Use the left arrrow to go back
+Use the left arrow to go back!